-Is your tea mix cooled down enough?
+Is your tea mix room temperature?
 Perfect!

 Now all that’s left to do is add everything together.
 Grab a handful of ice and add it to your serving cup.
-Top it all off with your Hokkaido milk tea that you recently steeped and stir everything well.
+Top it all off with your Hokkaido milk tea that you recently steeped and stir everything together.

 Once your sweetener is well incorporated, take a sip, and say “ahhh.”

 If you’d like to add tapioca pearls to the mix is just as simple as the recipe.
 You can either add homemade tapioca pearls or buy a bag of ready-made tapioca pearls for convenience.

 If you have store-bought tapioca pearls, read the instructions on the back for cooking directions.
 Generally, store-bought tapioca pearls will cook in 5-10 minutes depending on the brand you buy.
 This is great because it makes things so much easier.

 To spice it up, we like to soak our tapioca pearls in a brown sugar syrup bath for roughly 5-10 minutes before serving.
 This gives the already delicious boba pearls an additional element of flavor.